-Pauleen is 9x Emmy-nominated journalist with a passion for telling stories.
+Pauleen is an Emmy-award winning journalist with a passion for telling stories.
 Nothing makes her happier than talking to ordinary extraordinary people, and using beautiful pictures and solid writing to share their amazing stories with the world.

 After 10 years working in stations across Wisconsin and Indiana, Pauleen returned to her home of Minnesota as a reporter at WCCO -TV in April 2022.